-Jargalsaikhan Mendee is a Deputy Director of the Institute for Defense Studies of Mongolia.
+Jargalsaikhan Mendee is a Deputy Director of the Institute for Strategic Studies of Mongolia.
 His research interests are Belt and Road Initiative (BRI), international security (geopolitics, peacekeeping), impacts of extractive industry on security, politics, and economy of Central and Inner Asia.

 He has defended his PhD in political science at the University of British Columbia.
 His dissertation examines the political development of Mongolia and Kyrgyzstan in 1985-2010.

 He has written MA theses on anti-Chinese sentiments in Mongolia and Mongolian civil-society.
 The first thesis (Anti-Chinese attitudes in post-communist Mongolia: the lingering negative schemas of the past) argues that anti-Chinese sentiment in post-communist Mongolia as consequence of the state institutionalization of the anti-Chinese attitudes during the Sino-Soviet tension.
 The latter (Civil society in a non-Western setting: Mongolian civil society) contends the Mongolian civil society remains vulnerable to the exploitation of political and business interest groups.

 He writes occassional op-eds to the Eurasian Daily Monitoring of the Jamestown Foundation, Asia Pacific Memo, and is Associate Member of the Central Asian Program of the Elliott School of International Affairs.

 “Mongolia in the 2016-2017 Electoral Cycle: Blessings of Patronage,” co-author with Sergey Radchenko, Asian Survey, 57:6, November/December 2017.